elios-mirror/Applications-News/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within app-starter-kit , please send an e-mail to Taylor Otwell via [contact@elios-mirrro.com](mailto:contact@elios-mirrro.com).
+If you discover a security vulnerability within app-starter-kit , please send an e-mail to EliOS Team via [contact@elios-mirror.com](mailto:contact@elios-mirror.com).
 All security vulnerabilities will be promptly addressed.

 ## License

 The app-starter-kit is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).